If you received a DUI while visiting California there are important things you should be aware of.

 If this is not your first DUI conviction, the same rules still apply to out of state drivers as in state drivers.
-See the sections on 1st, 2nd DUI, and 3rd DUI offenses for more information on how this will impact you as an out of state driver.
+See the sections on first DUI in California, 2nd DUI, 3rd DUI, or fourth time DUI’s for more information on how this will impact you as an out of state driver.

 It is not necessary to get a separate lawyer to defend you in your home state if your arrest was in California.

 - Los Angeles Attorney Explains 2nd Time DUI Offense